What Are Allergies and What Are the Most Common Symptoms of an Allergic Reaction?

 There are many different types and triggers for allergies.
 These can include seasonal allergies, food, insects, drugs, latex, pollen, dust, mold, and many others that we may need to investigate.
 Seasonal allergies like hay fever can cause sneezing, an itchy and runny stuffy nose, watery red eyes, and the roof of the mouth may itch.
 Hay fever is also called allergic rhinitis.
 Food allergies can cause the mouth to tingle, and the lips, face, throat, or tongue may swell.
 Some people can develop hives or anaphylaxis.
 At Manhattan Primary Care, our laboratory can run tests to diagnose some of the most common food allergies.

 ★ ★ ★ ★ ★My doctor was extremely professional, kind, and highly qualified.
 Would recommend him to all.

 Allergy Testing and Diagnosis

 If you suspect you have an allergy, it’s worth seeing your local physician or visits our clinic and find one of the best doctors in NYC experienced in treating allergies and who can perform a physical examination and provide the appropriate tests.
 Before you see the doctor, keep a detailed diary of symptoms, and list any possible triggers.
-If you have a food allergy, keep a detailed record of the foods eaten and which could be prompting the allergic reaction.
+If you have a food allergy, keep a detailed record of the allergy-prompting foods you have eaten.

 Make a list of your family history of allergies and any medications currently used, including vitamins and other supplements.
 Allergy tests can include a skin test where the doctor will prick your skin to expose you to minute amounts of the proteins found in potential allergens or blood tests to measure the amount of allergy-causing antibodies in your blood.